 Export business activity

-If you propose to engage in export activity, you must demonstrate that the business will make a direct contribution to the Victorian economy.
-Examples of how to demonstrate economic contribution can include identifying:
+If you are proposing to engage in export activity, you must demonstrate how the proposed activity will provide a direct contribution to the Victorian economy, such as through:

 - the export value of Victorian goods and services